 “Welcome to Jordan.”

-Is it Safe to Travel in Jordan?
+Is Jordan Safe to Travel?

 We never once felt unsafe traveling around the country.
 In fact, we found the people to be genuinely welcoming and happy to have us as tourists in Jordan.
 I’m not kidding when I say the phrase you hear the most in Jordan is “welcome to Jordan.”

-Furthermore, Jordan is very progressive compared to its neighbor’s and stable politically.
+Furthermore, Jordan is very progressive compared to its neighbors and stable politically.
 In the capital of Amman, along with the main tourist destinations, you can find bars or at the very least beer in the hotels.
 Even our Bedouin camp near Petra had a fridge full of beer.

 Jordan reminded us why we love to travel so much!